acodeninja/persist/docs/models-as-properties.md

 > [!IMPORTANT]
 > **Why Use an Arrow Function?**
 >
 > The arrow function allows the model to reference another model that may not have been defined yet.
 Without it, you might encounter an error like `ReferenceError: Cannot access 'Address' before initialization`.
+See [Reference Errors](./code-quirks.md#reference-errors).

 ### Circular One-to-One Relationships